IHateMyKite/PapyrusSourcesDD/README.md

     <Command name="Compile single script (PAPYRUS)" Ctrl="yes" Alt="no" Shift="yes" Key="86">$(CURRENT_DIRECTORY)\..\BUILD_ONE_EX $(FILE_NAME)</Command>

-You can then build the script by pressing Ctrl + V key combination (you can change it by edditing above commands key atribute).
+You can then build the script by pressing Ctrl + Shift + V key combination (you can change it by edditing above commands key atribute).
 It is important that the BUILD_ONE_EXE.bat script is present in folder above current source location !!!

 For example, if we have source script in folder